 is perfect for preschoolers who are learning one-to-one correspondence, number identification, and counting skills.

 Every child loves cookies.
 This Counting Cookies (affiliate link)

 game builds basic math counting skills with cookies and a cookie jar.

-Mini Muffin Match Up is another fine motor math game that encourages sorting, counting, and matching.
+Mini Muffin Match Up (affiliate link) is another fine motor math game that encourages sorting, counting, and matching.

 Shape Identification Toys and Games